 The goal of this section: Use the STAR method to offer anecdotes of your experience and successes, describe your top skills, qualities and potential contributions.

-Making the most of a purchasing project involves intense collaboration between a range of stakeholders – product, operations and supply chain have to work in unison with potential and incumbent suppliers to source the best-fit products.
-I have worked within the automotive purchasing supply chain for four years.
-Many of your current or future clients are well-known to me - I have fifteen letters of recommendation from many of them.
+Making the most of a purchasing project involves intense collaboration.
+I have worked within the manufacturing and automotive industries for over a decade.
+Many of your current or future clients are well-known to me - I have ten letters of recommendation.

 I have coordinated and managed purchasing projects with spends between $600m and $25m with cost savings ranging from 4% to 15%.
-My Far Eastern sourcing experience is extensive, having worked across twelve countries and with over 400 manufacturers.
-While project coordinators do not get involved in the commercial negotiations, I do understand the wider impacts on project timelines and how to mitigate risks.
+My Far Eastern sourcing experience is extensive – I understand the cultural aspects of running a project involving varying nationalities.

 In my last role, I developed unique methods of communicating with project stakeholders that reduced meeting time by 35% and ensured that project timelines were cut by 20% according to the historical average.
-My project teams are run efficiently because I am able to retail an overview of all potential hurdles.
+My project teams run efficiently because I can retain an overview of all potential hurdles.

-Whether the project team is three people or thirty, I adopt a responsive and empathetic attitude to overcome obstacles and solve problems.
-Listening skills are central to achieving the best outcomes and every purchasing project starts with the magic word: why.
+I adopt a responsive and empathetic attitude to overcoming obstacles and solving problems.
+Listening skills are central to achieving the best outcomes and every purchasing project starts with curiosity and ambition.

 You’ve finally reached the conclusion of your letter.
 It’s time to wrap up, leaving the reader with a positive impression.
 A call to action can help you do exactly that.
 This expresses enthusiasm for the position and invites the employer to contact you.
 Then sign off with the most appropriate signature based on the company tone.
 “Sincerely,” “Thank you” or “Best regards” are all strong options.